vuminhtue/SMU_R_Basic/_episodes/03-Data Structures.md

 teaching: 20
 exercises: 0
 questions:
-- "Class of objects in Python?"
+- "Class of objects in R?"
-- "Data Type in Python"
+- "Data Type in R?"
-- "How many type of number in Python?"
+- "How many type of number in R?"
 - "Missing values"
 - "Subsetting"
 objectives:
 - "Identify 5 class of objects"
 - "Working with List"
-- "Type of number in Python"
+- "Type of number in R"
 - "Replace number with subset"
 keypoints:
 - "Class of objects"